La Guaira (state): Recent history

 This region of Venezuela has undergone important changes over the years, and while the geographical borders have remained, the territorial delineation has varied.
 The area was previously one of the departments of the Venezuela's Federal District (the other being the Libertador department, now Libertador Municipality), and the governor of this region was chosen by the national government.
 The area later evolved into a municipality, but was still dependent on the governor of the Federal District.
 In the 1990s there were increased calls for Vargas to become a separate entity, distinct from Federal District.
 In 1998 the government of Rafael Caldera decreed Vargas as an independent municipality, separate from the Federal District, with the statute of Federal Territory.
 Shortly after it became the 23rd state of Venezuela.

-In mid-December 1999, after several days of ever-increasing rains pouring over the Cordillera de la Costa Central and the piedmont within the span of 24 hours along the coastline for about 45 km., the state suffered from massive floods which resulted in severe losses of life and property.
+In mid-December 1999, after several days of ever-increasing rains pouring over the Cordillera de la Costa Central and the piedmont within the span of 24 hours along the coastline for about 45 km, the state suffered from massive floods which resulted in severe losses of life and property.
 In its wake as of December 16, the surviving population witnessed the massive destruction of most of the state infrastructure, including the collapse of most roads, bridges, housings, public and private buildings, and of basic services as electricity and communications; in which thousands were killed or missing.
 Official estimates some 50,000 dead or missing, but the real figure may be much higher.
 In the following weeks nearly the entire state's population was displaced.
-Locals refer to the Dec.
-1999 disaster as "La Tragedia de Vargas" (the Vargas' Tragedy).
-Such climatic phenomenon (of extraordinarily high rainfall levels) appears to be periodical, having a cycle of about 70 years, and probably has occurred hundreds, perhaps thousands of times since a distant past.
+Locals refer to the December 1999 disaster as "La Tragedia de Vargas" (the Vargas Tragedy).
+Such climatic phenomenon (of extraordinarily high rainfall levels) appears to be periodical, having a cycle of about 70 years, and probably has occurred hundreds, perhaps thousands of times since the distant past.

+On June 24, 2026, at 18:04 VET, two major earthquakes of magnitude 7.2 and 7.5, occurred just 39 seconds apart in northern Venezuela.
+La Guaira State is thought to have sustained the worst loss of life and damage to buildings and infrastructure in the region.
+The pair of earthquakes killed at least 5,300 people and injured 11,200 more.